DataDog/integrations-extras/tyk/README.md

 ### Dashboards

-With Datadog, you can easily create nice dashboards that displays statistics about your API services and their consumption.
+With Datadog, you can create dashboards that display statistics about your API services and their consumption.

 Here's an example for such a dashboard:
 ![Tyk Analytics dashboard example][10]